julio-villa/Photo-App/README.md

 ## Interacting with the app
 The user data in this app is generated randomly.
-For testing and interacting with the app, use the username: 'webdev' and the password: 'password'.
+For testing and interacting with the app, use the username: 'username' and the password: 'password'.

 ## Installation
 To install dependencies, navigate to your `photo-app` directory on your command line and issue the following commands: